MislavJaksic/Knowledge-Repository/CICD/GitLab/Docs/CICD/JUnitTestReports/README.md

 ### How it works

 GitLab Runner uploads JUnit XML files as artefacts.
-On a merge request head and base branch's JUnit test reports are compared.
+When merge is requested, head and base branch's JUnit test reports are compared.

-These results will appear in the merge request:
+Results will appear in the merge request:
 * newly failed tests
 * existing failures
 * resolved failures